mcdgit29/pyelixhauser/README.md

-# pyelixhauser A package to encode Comorbidity
+# pyelixhauser A package to Encode Comorbidity

 ## Introduction
 Pyelixhauser is a python package intended extract comorbidity information from